Frequently Asked Questions:

 Q: What is the charge for being on your wait list?

 A: We have a wait list fee of $100 (check or cash).
 Wait list fees are non-refundable and non-transferable to other children.
 This fee will be credited towards the registration fee if you are enrolled at Interlake.

 Q: How long is your wait list?

 A: The lengths of our wait lists vary according to the room.
 We usually have predictable spaces available on a regular basis, when currently enrolled children graduate or move up into the next program.
 Most spaces become available between June and September of each year.

-We recommend that you tour as far in advance as you require care as is possible (18 months before you need care to start is ideal).
+We recommend that you join our wait list as far in advance as you require care as is possible (18 months before you need care to start is ideal).
 It is a good idea to plan for infant care as soon as you know you are having a child.